TheAnshulPrakash/MARK/README.md

 An advanced version of my previous project, Offering a sleek and modern ui using customTkinter with added custom widgets

+### Setting Up:

+This project was compiled using Python version 3.12.7

+The versions of the referenced libraries is provided under requirements.txt

+- Extract the MARK.zip file
+- All the directories are provided with respect to * src/ * folder hence it is necessary to keep all the sub python files and folders inside it
+- The main file is named as Main.py
+- To install dependencies, run `pip install -r requirements.txt`.

 ##### Referenced libraries

 -WhisperAI by OpenAi for speech to text model